To be eligible to register to vote

 , you should promptly notify the County Voter Registrar, in writing, of the name change using the same steps as provided above for If you move within the same county

 .
 You will receive a new certificate 30 days after your name change notice is submitted.
 You may continue to vote during this period.
 If you do not have your certificate in hand, you may sign an affidavit at the polls and present a form of identification.

 Complete registration details can be reviewed by visiting Texas Secretary of State Texas Voting site

-New voter registration certificates are mailed every odd-numbered year and are not forwarded.
+New voter registration certificates are mailed every even-numbered years (i.e. 2016, 2018)and are not forwarded.

 To go to the Texas Secretary of State web-site where you will find directions for completing, printing, and mailing a registration form, Click